Niinnoo/text_your_iot_device_project/README.md

 ## Using the Bot

-If everything is setup correctly, open Telegram and create a new chat with the bot you created in [BotFather](https://core.telegram.org/bots#botfather).
-The bot now should be running and ready for interaction :)
+If everything is setup correctly and the telegram_bot.py is either running automatically (started after setup) or manually, open Telegram and create a new chat with the bot you created in [BotFather](https://core.telegram.org/bots#botfather).
+The bot now should be ready for interaction :)